kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Calling Player Methods Using the Player API

-While you can call the player methods directly from your plugin, it is better the use the player API for that.
+While you can call the Player methods directly from your plugin, it is better the use the Player API for that.
-The player API makes sure your command is executed seamlessly across multiple playback engines and handles possible errors.
+The Player API makes sure your command is executed seamlessly across multiple playback engines and handles possible errors.
-To call a player method using the API, use the `sendNotification` method.
+To call a Player method using the API, use the `sendNotification` method.
 For more information, check the Player API guide.

 #### Example: switching the currently playing media